jlcarr/LeetCode/README.md

 - **Memory**: 25.1 MB
 - **Solution**: Run through the array, keep track of the lowest point found so far, and the highest point found since the low-point, along with the result being selling at the highest point before the next low-point is found.

+### Problem 152
+- **Name**: Maximum Product Subarray
+- **Runtime**: 135 ms
+- **Memory**: 14.4 MB
+- **Solution**: Passed through to find where the zeros were and compute streaks of non-zeroes between.
+Then ran through those streaks forward then backwards, keeping track of the maximum found, because if there are an odd number of negatives we want as many as possible, except either the first or last negative.

+### Problem 153
+- **Name**: Find Minimum in Rotated Sorted Array
+- **Runtime**: 95 ms
+- **Memory**: 14.1 MB
+- **Solution**: Use binary search to find where the array has been rotated to by making sure the left and right pointers are on different sides of the starting point.

+### Problem 190
+- **Name**: Reverse Bits
+- **Runtime**: 54 ms
+- **Memory**: 13.9 MB
+- **Solution**: Bitshift the input down, while bitsifting the output up, setting the least significant digit of the output the least significant digit of the input.

+### Problem 191
+- **Name**: Number of 1 Bits
+- **Runtime**: 65 ms
+- **Memory**: 13.9 MB
+- **Solution**: Original approach was to run through the binary representation by bitshifting down and extracting the least significant digit.
+However turns out there's a more optimal way: subtracting 1 will flip all bits up to and including the least significant 1, therefore taking the and operation will effectively remove the least significant 1.

 ### Problem 217
 - **Name**: Contains Duplicate
 - **Runtime**: 882 ms